blindley/glume/README.md

-A simple to Windowing and OpenGL context creation framework.
+A simple Windowing and OpenGL context creation framework.

 # Examples